2017 NFL Mock Draft: Post Wild Card Round Predictions

 Like Bell, McCaffrey contributes as a pass-catcher and might be able to split outside in the NFL at times, too.
 He's not Bell, but if you're trying to replace Bell with someone on a rookie contract, there's no better option left on the board than McCaffrey.

 In three years at Stanford, the running back had 3,915 rushing yards, 1,213 receiving yards and 1,859 return yards.
 If you need yards, he's your guy.

 30. Kansas City Chiefs: Zach Cunningham, LB, Vanderbilt

-At inside linebacker, the Chiefs need to catch up with their rest of that side of the ball.
-Zach Cunningham of Vanderbilt is a very interesting prospect, because he's a flexible piece like K.J.
-Wright, though he might be smaller, who can move around on the line of scrimmage to a near safety role at times.
+At inside linebacker, the Chiefs need to catch up with the rest of that side of the ball.
+Zach Cunningham of Vanderbilt is an interesting prospect because he's a flexible piece like K.J.
+Wright, though he might be smaller, who can move around on the line of scrimmage to a near-safety role at times.

 31. Dallas Cowboys: Charles Harris, EDGE, Missouri

-The Dallas Cowboys have one of the best defensive minds in the league in defensive coordinator Rod Marinelli, who also helped coach the Super Bowl-winning defense of the early 2000s Tampa Bay Buccnaeers.
-It's not a coincidence that players like Maliek Collins and David Irvin are making strides later in their young seasons after Marinelli starts to get his hands on them.
+The Dallas Cowboys have one of the best defensive minds in the league in defensive coordinator Rod Marinelli, who also helped coach the Super Bowl-winning defense of the early 2000s Tampa Bay Buccaneers.
+It's not a coincidence that players like Maliek Collins and David Irvin made strides later in their young careers after Marinelli started to get his hands on them.

 As long as you can stay on the field, Marinelli can get you to meet your athletic potential, or at least he gets players to that range more often than any other coach in the league.
 When you watch Charles Harris of Missouri, a declared redshirt junior, you see one thing: incredible explosion off of the line of scrimmage.